mementoweb/mediawiki/README.md

 Once the code is deployed, the integration tests can be run.

-Running the unit and integration tests requires phpunit.
+Running the integration tests requires phpunit.

 You will need to change the test data inside tests/integration/data to reflect your Mediawiki installation URIs and appropriate expected data.
 Seeing as Mementos vary from site to site, it was decided not to come up with a "one size fits all" integration test set.
 Example test data exists for our demo site in the 'demo-wiki' directory.